-Overview: Bryan and I have over 150 types of orchids and about 250 individual plants.
-We grow them all at East and South-facing windows in our condo in the Beltline area, just off 14th street SW.
-I’ve been growing orchids for over 10 years and I manage an orchid blog & YouTube channel called, Here…but not; Bryan started helping me pick the orchids I get to buy about 3 years ago.
+Overview: Bryan and I have over 150 types of orchids and about 280 individual plants.
+We grow all of them at East and South-facing windows in our condo in the Beltline area of Calgary (which is in Western Canada).
+I’ve been growing orchids for over 10 years and share my experience on my orchid/plant blog & YouTube channel called, Here…but not; Bryan started helping me pick the orchids I get to buy about 3 years ago.
 Our orchid collection consists of various species and hybrids, but at least 35% are Phalaenopsis.

 Photos of our condo growing areas

 I know people often “pooh pooh” on phals because they’re seen as “basic”, but we love them because they flower often (rewarding enough to pay their keep), their colors can be vibrant purples, pinks, oranges, and yellows, and many are fragrant; we have one that smells like a mix of Diet Coke & cilantro, one that smells like sunscreen, one like cinnamon hearts, one like roses, and another that smells like goat cheese!

 Getting back on topic: It has been a challenge to learn how to grow orchids in Calgary.
-A lot of the orchid culture info you find online is geared toward people who live in “ideal orchid conditions.”
+A lot of the orchid care info you find online is geared toward people who live in “ideal orchid conditions.”
 In case you are unsure, Calgary DOES NOT have an ideal orchid climate; it’s often dry (humidity ranging from 18-45%), it’s cool (-25C is considered “cool”…right?), it’s dark in the winter (days as short as 7h), and our water is alkaline (high pH & lots of dissolved minerals).
-While this makes growing orchids here more challenging, it’s not preventative…and frankly, if Bryan and I can successfully grow orchids here in Calgary, it doesn’t matter where you are…anyone should be able to grow them with some degree of success.
+While these conditions make growing orchids more challenging, it’s not preventative…and frankly, if Bryan and I can successfully grow orchids here in Calgary, it doesn’t matter where you are…anyone should be able to grow them with some degree of success.

-History: Before we continue talking about how we currently grow our orchids, I’m going to level with you…I killed every orchid I had acquired in my first four years that I started collecting them.
-Back then, I followed all the rules.
-I used “pure” water (distilled with MSU fertilizer for RO water).
-I feared and avoided “getting orchids wet.”
-I kept them in “low & in-direct light.”
-I NEVER let plants soak!
+History: Before we continue talking about how we currently grow our orchids, I’m going to level with you…I killed every orchid I had acquired in the first four years that I started collecting them.
+Back then, I followed all the rules: I used “pure” water (distilled with MSU fertilizer for RO water); I feared and avoided “getting orchids wet”; I kept them in “low & in-direct light”; and I NEVER let plants soak!
 I even tried growing in semihydro for two years which prevented me from actually learning what orchids would respond best to in my conditions.
-It’s because I followed these rules so strictly that I killed many many MANY orchids (literally well over 100 plants—I’m embarrassed by that, but it’s important for others to know)!
+It’s because I followed these rules and advice of others so strictly that I killed many many MANY orchids (literally well over 100 plants—I’m embarrassed by that, but it’s important for others to know)!

 It wasn’t until I began breaking the “orchid rules” that I found success.
-I started using Calgary’s tap water and I stopped fussing with humidifiers, humidity trays, and grow tents.
-To this day we don’t run a single humidifier in our home and I still get nosebleeds during our incredibly dry winters. (*edit* I added one humidifier Dec 28, 2019, it was an Xmas gift; I wanted to test the benefits out, but after seeing no obvious improvements and getting annoyed by refilling the humidifier every 24h, I stopped using it less than two months later).
+It started by using Calgary’s alkaline tap water, and then I stopped fussing with humidifiers, humidity trays, and grow tents; to this day we don’t run a single humidifier in our home and I still get nosebleeds during our incredibly dry winters. (*edit* I added one humidifier Dec 28, 2019, it was an Xmas gift; I wanted to test the benefits out, but after seeing no obvious improvements and getting annoyed by refilling the humidifier every 24h, I stopped using it less than two months later).
 While Calgary’s air may be dry, the key to success has been consistency, understanding the necessity for wet, moist, dry tempos (and repeating that) and our ability to provide adequate light (brighter light is needed than most of us growers think), good airflow, sufficient hydration, and optimal nutrients.
 Using tap water simply gave me the freedom to water abundantly and as freely as needed.